-PLEASE NOTE: In some cases, you are obliged to file a tax return, for example if you had other income in addition to your salary, if you received unemployment benefit, sickness benefit or short-time allowance, if you had several employment relationships or in the event of tax class combinations.
-You must then submit your tax return by 31 July of the following calendar year.
-You may have to pay tax arrears.
+PLEASE NOTE: In some cases, you are required to file a tax return-for example, if you had additional income exceeding €410 alongside your wages, received unemployment benefits, sick pay, or short-time work benefits, had multiple employment relationships, or fell under certain tax class combinations.
+You must submit your tax return by July 31 of the following calendar year.
+For the 2023 tax return, the deadline is September 2, 2024.
+You may be required to pay additional taxes.